DANNYDEE93/Deployment4/README.md

 ### Step 2: Git commits
 __________________________________________________________________________

-* I used git code through remote repository in VS code provisioned on a separate instance and make changes in the Jenkinsfile in a second branch to double check the changes before adding, committing, and pushing those changes to my local repository on Github.
+* I used git code through remote repository in VS code provisioned on a separate instance and made changes to the Jenkinsfile in a second branch to double check the changes before adding, committing, and pushing those changes to my local repository on Github.

 * Add GitHub URL in config file to give code editor permission to update my local repo.